azsk/AzTS-docs/06-Customizing AzTS for your org/Extending AzTS/FeaturesInCMET.md

 ![Resources](../../Images/06_BulkEdit_Update.png)

-7. Close the edit popup after bulk updates success message is displayed.
+7. After the success message for bulk updates is displayed, please close the edit popup.

 ![Resources](../../Images/06_BulkEdit_UpdateSuccess.png)

-8. Currently after adding the tags to required controls, Baseline control inventory needs to be triggered from Metadata Aggregator function list.
+8. Currently, after adding the tags to the necessary controls, you need to trigger the Baseline control inventory from the Metadata Aggregator function list.

 - Go to AzTS Metadata Aggregator function app (AzSK-AzTS-MetadataAggregator-xxxxx) and update app settings 'WebJobConfigurations__ForceFetch' with value as true.
 Click 'OK'.
 ![Resources](../../Images/06_BulkEdit_MAUpdate_1.png)